 Khanna Market’s cloth shops sell everything from blankets to bolts of fabric, snugly fitted next to tailors with decades of experience in the crisp lines of sarkari office-wear.
-Keep an eye out for phulkari dupattas, fifty-rupee blouses, and sharp, pinstripe suits, as well as a dozen tailors, some little more than sewing-machines-in-the-wall, others part of full service shops that also sell fabric.
+Keep an eye out for phulkari dupattas, fifty-rupee blouses, and sharp, pinstripe suits.
+The dozen or so tailors range from sewing machines on a table to full service shops that also sell fabric.
 There’s even a cute little dry-cleaning service, Roxy, that advertises four-hour service.

-Sitting in his loft office above a trinket-stuffed Archies, Ravinder Grover, president of the Khanna Market Trader’s Association, told me about low-key “revamp” plans.
+Sitting in his loft office above a trinket-stuffed Archies, Ravinder Grover, president of the Khanna Market Trader’s Association, told me about the market’s low-key “revamp” plans.
 A few shops have constructed second storeys, and others have the NDMC’s approval to do so.
 It’s unlikely though that Khanna Market will see anything like what one shopkeeper called “the hijacking by Khan Market people” of Mehar Chand, which is largely unauthorised.
 According to Grover, Khanna Market has long survived by catering to the needs of civil servants for things of use.
-Grover said his father, Chamanlal, fed breakfast to “500 to 600 regular customers” at his restaurant in Lodhi Colony Market.
+He would know; his father Chamanlal fed breakfast to “500 to 600 regular customers” at his restaurant in Lodhi Colony Market.
 Grover’s ran from 1945 to 1974, he said, with milestones like Delhi’s first jukebox and an early “expresso” machine.

 Chidambaram’s New Madras Hotel 7 Khanna Market, 2461-7702.
 Meal for two Rs 500.